avinashnid/QuicksightAthenaSpectrum/README.md

 	- Save the profile using Save profile list icon</br>

 At this point you have a database called dev in the redshift cluster and connected to it using the SQL Workbench/J client.
-To get started with Spectrum, we need to provide data to query.
-This data may originate from a variety of sources into S3, but for this example we will upload a file into S3 manually.
-  - **Open the S3 Console** from the Services drop down menu
-  - Hit **Create folder** and name it "B2B"
-  - Create folders within B2B called "sales" and "Events"
-  - Download sample dataset [B2B Orders](https://slalom-seattle-ima.s3-us-west-2.amazonaws.com/docs/B2B%20Dataset.zip).
-Unzip the dataset files into a local folder.
-In the sales folder Click on  **Upload** and select the **sales_ts.000** .
-    In the Events folder, click **Upload** and select the **allevents_pipe.txt** file.
-Make note of the folders you saved this file under.
+To get started with Spectrum, start with the data in the sales folder created in the B2B folder.
+  -

 To start querying Sales data in S3 using Spectrum, we need to create an external table (sales) and an external schema (labs) for spectrum to access.
 This can be achieved by executing the following SQL statements on the SQL Workbench Client